Ponte Garibaldi

 Ponte Garibaldi is a bridge that links Lungotevere De' Cenci to Piazza Giuseppe Gioachino Belli in Rome (Italy), in the Rioni Regola and Trastevere.

 Description

 The bridge was designed by architect Angelo Vescovali and built between 1884 and 1888; it was dedicated to Giuseppe Garibaldi, "Hero of Two Worlds" and one of the fathers of Italian unification.
 The bridge, enlarged in 1959, was released to facilitate the expansion of the town towards Trastevere.

 It has two metal spans, which lie on a central shaft and on two smaller shafts covered with travertine; it is 120 m long.

-Transports
+Transportation

-The bridge is crossed by tram 8 and buses H, 780 e 781.
+Ponte Garibaldi is crossed by buses and the tram Line 8, which connects the Roma Trastevere railway station with Piazza Venezia.